All Episodes

 Whatever that is.

-So it's sound like I sound like Biden.
+So I sound like Biden.

-We hold these truths to be self-evident, all men and women are created equal and down.
+All men and women are created equal and down.

-Um these truths to be self-evident.
+We owe these truths to be self-defense.

 No, he forgot.

-Like he always does.
+Like, he always does.

 And he gets into a fight today.